Breakdown of the USA international shipping process

 Forwarding works like this.
-If you would like to buy a package from a company that only ships to U.S. addresses, you could buy it, have it sent to us, and we’ll send it on to you.
-Package forwarders are the lifeblood of online shopping beyond borders.
+If you would like to buy a package from a company that only ships to U.S. addresses, you could buy it, have it sent to a package forwarder, and the package forwarder send it on to you.

 The shipping line is the company that carries your package internationally.
-In our case, this is on an aircraft.
-You will not have to deal with them directly, instead, you will talk to us, your package re-shipper.
+You will not have to deal with them directly, instead, you will talk to the package forwarder, your package re-shipper.